eSkiSo/Subtaskdate/README.md

 You have the choice between 3 methods:

-1. Install the plugin from the Kanboard plugin manager in one click
+1. Install the plugin from the Kanboard plugin manager in one click (not yet)
-2. Download the zip file and decompress everything under the directory `plugins/TaskBoardDate`
+2. Download the zip file and decompress everything under the directory `plugins/Subtaskdate`
-3. Clone this repository into the folder `plugins/TaskBoardDate`
+3. Clone this repository into the folder `plugins/Subtaskdate`

 Note: Plugin folder is case-sensitive.